-Something is considered toxic when it can cause harm to cells and/or bodily tissues.
-Not only has there been no tissue damage observed in animals after psilocybin is administered, there was no record of neurophysiological adverse effects after administration of psilocybin to healthy volunteers.
+Something is toxic when it harms cells and/or bodily tissues.
+After taking psilocybin, animals did have any tissue damage.
+Furthermore, no record exists of any neurophysiological adverse effects after healthy adult volunteers ingested psilocybin.
 On the contrary, there have been multiple studies which report positive neurological effects after administration of psilocybin.

 Psilocybin is one of the “safest” drugs within the psychedelic community.
 Users of MDMA, LSD, cocaine, marijuana, opiates, sedatives, antidepressants, methamphetamine, and NSAIDs, have all shown higher emergency hospital admission than psilocybin users.
 The estimation is that a 130 lb person would have to consume a whopping 3.7 lbs of psilocybin to be a lethal dose.
 This statistic is based on experiments done with rats and psilocybin mushrooms.

 Psilocybin, as is true with every other serotonergic psychedelic, is a vasoconstrictor to a certain degree.
 This means that it can be unpleasant or dangerous to mix it with other vasoconstrictors.
 However, some users mix smaller doses of psilocybin with MDMA or LSD.
 The combination of LSD, MDMA and psilocybin is what the community calls a “jedi flip”.
-The combination of psilocybin and MDMA is referred to as a, “hippy flip”.
+Users refer to the combination of psilocybin and MDMA as a “hippy flip”.

-When psychedelic substances are mixed in combinations with other substances they produce what is called “synergic action”.
-This can increase the positive effects of each substance, and lowers the challenging effects.
+When psychedelic substances are mixed with other substances they produce a “synergic action”.
+This can increase the positive effects of each substance, and lower the challenging effects.
 However, when taken in combination, users reduce the dosage of all of them.
-They usually take half or one third of the amount then in a common dosing.
+They usually take half or one third of the amount of a common dose.

 Can You Overdose on psilocybin?